 Classification: ghost town

-Location: Sandusky Township – On SR 309 (Park Ave W) between Horning Rd & SR 181
+Location: Sandusky Township – On SR 309 (Park Ave W) between Horning Rd and SR 181

-Revolutionary War veteran Christian Riblet (1761 – 1844) & Christina Magdalene (Shull) Riblet (1763 – 1852) moved from Pennyslvania to Richland County in 1831.
+Revolutionary War veteran Christian Riblet (1761 – 1844) and Christina Magdalene (Shull) Riblet (1763 – 1852) moved from Pennyslvania to Richland County in 1831.
 They had 4 children including their son Daniel who served in the state senate from 1854 – 1856.
-The Riblet’s farm was a well known stagecoach stop for people traveling between Mansfield & Bucyrus.
-It served as an inn, tavern, & had a post office from 1836 – 1860.
-The entire town consisted of the Riblet’s farm, a chapel, & a few other farms.
-The Atlantic & Great Western Railroad, later bought by the Pittsburg, Ft.
+The Riblet farm was a well known stagecoach stop for people traveling between Mansfield and Bucyrus.
+It served as an inn, tavern, and had a post office from 1836 – 1860.
+The entire town consisted of the Riblet’s farm, a chapel, and a few other farms.
+The Atlantic & Great Western Railroad, later bought by the Pittsburgh, Ft.
 Wayne, & Chicago Panhandle Route, ran through the area but there wasn’t enough accommodations around to attract more residents.
-Christian & Christina Riblet were buried with several of their family members in Riblet Cemetery on the south side of SR 309 about 1/2 mile east of Horning Rd close to the Sandusky & Springfield Township border.
+Christian and Christina Riblet were buried with several of their family members in Riblet Cemetery on the south side of SR 309 about 1/2 of a mile east of Horning Rd close to the Sandusky and Springfield Township border.